hariarchy/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Sophie Maryke, I am SO so in love with you, and want to ask you to be my valentine, this year, and for every year of our lives.
+      Sophie Maryke, I am SO so in love with you, will you be my valentine, this year, and for every year of our lives?
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you